CloakProject/codename-phoenix/README.md

 Development Process
 -------------------

+**Important**: Configure with [--disable-tests] and [--disable-bench] for now, while the codebase upgrade is in its early stages.
+Tests will be updated in due course and this requirement will cease.

-The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-Tags are created regularly to indicate new official, stable release versions of Cloak Core.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly to indicate new official, stable release versions of Cloak Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).